 Before we dive in, it’s helpful to consider why Alaska is so expensive.
 A few reasons are

-But don’t despair!
-You can absolutely visit Alaska on a budget!
-The rest of this post will show you exactly how to do that.
+But don’t despair.
+You can absolutely visit Alaska on a budget.
+The rest of this article will show you exactly how to do that.

 The first step in planning your trip to Alaska on a budget is deciding how to get there in the first place.
 If saving money is your primary concern, FLY to Alaska.
-This will be your least expensive option.
+Flying is the cheapest way to get to Alaska.

 A few reasons why flying is the way to get to Alaska on a budget include:

-Bottom line: If you are thinking ONLY about your budget, and your trip is less than two weeks, you probably don’t have time to drive or take the ferry UNLESS you want those days to be part of the trip.
+Bottom line: If you are thinking ONLY about your budget, and your trip is less than two weeks, you probably don’t have time to drive or take the ferry.
 You will also spend much more to take the ferry.
-Driving might save you a bit of money if you’re in a group and you’re ok with spending 10+ days of your trip on the road getting there.
+Driving might save you a bit of money if you’re in a group and you’re ok with spending two weeks of your trip on the road getting there and back.

 20 Strategies to Save Money in Alaska